Illustration of How Acid Brightens Flavor in Soups, Sauces, and Braises

 Creamy soups and purees

 Creamy soups often need acid even more than broths do.
-Cream smooths texture, but it also dulls edges.
-A potato-leek soup, cauliflower puree, or butternut squash soup may feel complete in texture but not in flavor.
-Lemon juice, white wine vinegar, or a small amount of cultured dairy can restore definition.
+Cream smooths texture beautifully, but it also blurs edges.
+A potato-leek soup, cauliflower puree, or butternut squash soup may feel complete in texture but incomplete in flavor.

+A little lemon juice, white wine vinegar, or cultured dairy can restore definition.
 The goal is not to make the soup taste acidic.
-It is to stop the cream from flattening the palate.
+The goal is to prevent the richness from flattening the palate.

 Pan sauces